 Craft for a Greater Good (CGG) is an initiative to connect with and serve our annual conference cities through partnerships and the creation of impactful projects.
 The Furniture Society will engage people through the creative problem-solving process of furniture making.
 This will position craft and design as tools of empowerment and universal connection.

-Craft for a Greater Good
+Craft for a Greater Good will:

 This years Craft for a Greater Good will be held at STEAM studios — on the campus of UNC Asheville.
 Brent Skidmore and his talented team will help educate local youth and teach them to create furniture for BeLoved Asheville, an organization that helps build micro homes for those in need.

 Stay tuned for more details of how you can get involved!

 In conjunction with the FS19 Groundwork conference, The Furniture Society partnered with two local organizations: HOME GR/OWN an initiative working to transform neighborhoods in Milwaukee, and the Milwaukee Art Museum (MAM) Teen Internship Program, connecting teens with practicing artists to address issues important to their community.
 During the span of the conference, attendees used unique and surprising materials to construct benches designed by Madison, Wisconsin artist, Tom Loeser, for the Victory Over Violence park.